John Laird (minister): Life

 He was born in the manse at Portmoak on the banks of Loch Leven, the son of Hugh Laird (d.1849).
-His father was minister of the parish from 1802 to 1843 and the Free Chuch minister until his death in 1849.
+His father was minister of the parish from 1802 to 1843 and the Free Church minister until his death in 1849.

 He studied divinity at the University of Edinburgh and was ordained by the Church of Scotland at Arbroath in 1835.
 He was translated to Inverkeilor in 1836.
 He left the established church in the Disruption of 1843 and joined the Free Church of Scotland.
 In 1847 he became minister of the Free St George's Church in Montrose.
 In 1853 he translated to the Free Church in Cupar, replacing Adam Cairns.

 In 1870 he organised the rebuilding of the Free Church in Cupar.
 This was designed by Campbell Douglas and occupied from 1875 but the huge spire was not completed until 1879.
 In May 1881, J. T. Ferguson of Glasgow was appointed his colleague and successor.

 In 1889 he was elected Moderator of the General Assembly.
 He was succeeded in 1890 by Thomas Brown.